-The Alba Group’s mineral exploration portfolio is comprised of gold, graphite, ilmenite, base metal and iron ore projects in a cluster of countries in northern Europe (the United Kingdom, Greenland and Ireland).
+The Alba Group’s mineral exploration portfolio is comprised of gold and, graphite, ilmenite, base metal and iron ore projects in a cluster of countries in northern Europe (the United Kingdom, Greenland and Ireland).
 Our focus is on unearthing hidden value from previously drilled or mined projects.

 Such as the Clogau-St David’s Gold Mine in Wales, the source of most of the United Kingdom’s gold, mined historically from very rich gold seams.
 With huge untapped potential, Alba’s technical team are applying a multi-disciplinary approach at Clogau, employing the most modern exploration tools such as 3D scanning & mine modelling as well as a two-pronged approach to drilling, from both surface and underground.